googleapis/api-linter/docs/rules/0133/request-parent-field-required.md

 ---
 rule:
   aip: 133
-  name: [core, '0133', request-required-fields]
+  name: [core, '0133', request-parent-field-required]
   summary: Create RPCs must have a `parent` field in the request.
-permalink: /133/request-required-fields
+permalink: /133/request-parent-field-required
 redirect_from:
-  - /0133/request-required-fields
+  - /0133/request-parent-field-required
 ---

 # Create methods: Parent field